What If It Was Trauma? How Subtle Emotional Wounds Affect Mental Health

 • Never feeling “good enough”

-As a therapist, I see how often people carry pain they’ve never named—because it didn’t feel “bad enough,” or because they’ve been conditioned to overlook it.
+As a therapist, I see how often people carry pain they’ve never named — not because it wasn’t traumatic, but because it didn’t feel “bad enough” compared to someone else’s story.
+Trauma is not a competition.
+If it impacted you, it matters.

 How to Start Acknowledging Pain (Without Overwhelm)